DataRecce/recce-documentation/docs/docs/get-started.md

 ```

 ## Share to collaborate
-With Recce Cloud, you can share your validation view with stakeholders, no screenshots or pasted images needed.
+If you’ve followed the steps above and are ready to share your checklist with others, Recce Cloud makes it easy.

-Just one link to share:
+Just one link gives full context:

 - Lineage